(for financial year ended 31 December 2022)

 Slavery and Human Trafficking

-Rubix Group Holdings Limited and its subsidiaries detailed in its Annual Report and Financial Statements for the financial year ended 31 December 2020 (including, but not limited to, Rubix Group International Limited) (together, “Rubix”) does not condone and will not participate in any form of human exploitation, including child or forced labour, slavery and / or people trafficking.
+Rubix Limited and its subsidiaries detailed in its Annual Report and Financial Statements for the financial year ended 31 December 2022 (including, but not limited to, Rubix Group International Limited, Rubix U.K. Limited, The Deritend Group Limited, West Country Tool Company Limited, Matrix Tooling Services Limited, Matara UK Limited, Hydra Engineering Services Limited, Knowlton and Newman Limited, K.J.N Automation Limited, Compcare Compressed Air Limited and Peter Campbell (Sales) Limited) (together, “Rubix”) does not condone and will not participate in any form of human exploitation, including child or forced labour, slavery and / or people trafficking.
 Rubix is aware of the provisions of the Modern Slavery Act 2015 (the “Act”) and this statement sets out the steps that Rubix takes to address the risk that slavery and human trafficking might be taking place in its supply chain or within Rubix’s business.

 Our Business & Supply Chain

 We serve approximately 200,000 customers across the manufacturing sector, leveraging our pan-European network and delivering 24/7/365 locally across Europe.
-Key local market brands within the Rubix group include Brammer, BT Brammer, Buck & Hickman, Giner, Julsa, Matrix, Minetti, Montalpina, Novotech, Orexad, Robod, Syresa, Schäfer, C. Plüss, Canellas Proteccio, Fluidmec, Lerbs, Motronic, Stop-Fluid, Peter Campbell Sales, Desarrollos, Zitec, Matara and Knowlton & Newman.
+Key local market brands within the Rubix group include Brammer, BT Brammer, Buck & Hickman, Giner, Julsa, Matrix, Minetti, Montalpina, Novotech, Orexad, Robod, Syresa, Schäfer, C. Plüss, Canellas Proteccio, Fluidmec, Lerbs, Motronic, Stop-Fluid, Magema, Solyro, Technidis Peter Campbell Sales, Desarrollos, Zitec, Matara, Knowlton & Newman, Deritend, KJN Aluminium Profile and WCT.
 Rubix is the authorised distributor of many of the world’s leading engineering component manufacturers and we offer over 2 million individual products to our customers.

 - Our Dignity at Work Policy sets out Rubix’s ethos that each Rubix employee has a right to work in a safe and supportive environment.
 Rubix recognises and respects the legal and moral rights of all persons affected by its operations and is committed to providing a working environment free of harassment, discrimination or prejudice.
-It reaffirms our strong belief in the benefits of non-discrimination and equality of opportunity.
+It reaffirms our strong belief in the benefits of non- discrimination and equality of opportunity.
+We do not discriminate (or permit discrimination) against staff, visitors, customers, job applicants, suppliers, former staff members and other third parties on any basis.

 - Our Whistleblowing Policy commits to the highest standards of openness, probity and accountability.
-There is a whistle-blowing mechanism administered by a third party in place to enable employees to voice compliance-related concerns in a responsible and effective manner, helping to prevent and detect malpractice or wrongdoing.
-The effectiveness of this policy is further enhanced through a 24-hour, confidential, whistleblowing hotline, operated by an independent partner.
+Rubix has an independent whistleblowing hotline hosted by a third party, SafeCall.
+This allows employees and any other parties working on behalf of, or in connection with, Rubix to voice compliance related concerns to help Rubix prevent and detect serious malpractice or wrongdoing, particularly in relation to corruption, harassment, and abuse of power.
 All employees are encouraged to use this to report serious concerns regarding matters in the workplace.

-- The Rubix Supplier Code of Conduct, which has been signed by over 90% of our suppliers sets out our expectation that suppliers meet the high ethical standards that are consistent with Rubix’s corporate beliefs and values.
+- The Rubix Supplier Code of Conduct sets out our expectation that suppliers meet the high ethical standards that are consistent with Rubix’s corporate beliefs and values and the majority of our core Group suppliers meet or exceed this expectation.
 We expect all our suppliers (and their subcontractors) to operate their businesses and conduct employee relations in an ethical manner and to meet the requirements stipulated by both international and regional laws and industry standards.
 As such, we expect our suppliers to have policies in place to prevent illegal or forced labour or child labour; and to comply with all local regulations governing maximum work hours, minimum wages and dismissal procedures.

 Risk Assessment and Due Diligence